-A recent survey revealed that only 19% of women had a financial adviser, versus 29% of men.
-That's more than four in every five women without the benefit of professional financial guidance, or with unmanaged pensions, savings and investments over the course of their lives.
+A recent survey revealed that only 36% of women have sought help from a financial adviser, versus 46% of men.
+That's almost two thirds of women without the benefit of professional financial guidance, or with unmanaged pensions, savings and investments over the course of their lives.

-For a 23-year-old woman in 2021, that life could last for 89 years, compared with 86 years for a 23-year-old man.
-Those additional three years may not seem that long, but they still require adequate financial provision.
-Yet women tend to save less.
-Scottish Widows reports that a female saver in her 20s would typically save £2,200 annually for the first 15 years of her career, compared with £3,300 for a man.
+For a 23-year-old woman in 2023, that life could last for 89 years, compared with 85 years for a 23-year-old-man.
+Those additional four years may not seem that long, but they still require adequate financial provision.
+Yet women tend to save less than men.
+Scottish Widows reports that a female saver in her 20s would typically save £2,200 annually for the first 15 years of her career, compared with £3,300 a year for a man.